 The solution?
 We think we should all be working together—just like consumer brands and employer brands work together.

-Your employer brand influences your consumer brand (and vice versa)
+Your managed employer brand influences your consumer brand (and vice versa)

 When someone applies for a job at your company, their experience will affect how they think of your brand.
 They won’t mentally differentiate between “employer brand” and “consumer brand.”
 They’ll just know whether or not they feel good about your organization.